 The program also seeks to engage councils new to this work by helping them access the best information and adapt models that have been successful elsewhere.

 We also provide support to embed prevention of violence against women and gender equity into council policies and programs.
+A series of 10 preventing violence against women information sheets have been developed to assist councils with their work in this area.

 Addressing violence against women and their children